Leonello d'Este: Music (Pietrobono)

-Within the court of Leonello, Pietrobono became a successful musician and favoured within the Ferrareses court, in the court of Leonello.
+Within the court of Leonello, Pietrobono became a successful musician and was favoured within the Ferrarese court, in the court of Leonello.
 He would perform his music on a lute.
 Pietrobono's first appearance was in the early court of Leonello d' Este of 1441.
 In terms of personal fame, Pietrobono stands above musicians such as Corrado and many other Ferrarese musicians.
 During the first year of Leonello's reign, Pietrobono-who was in his mid-twenties—was given the sum of twenty gold ducats/coins by Leonello which was the sum that was apparently the common payment that the Este family had use in the past, with such people as Dufay in 1437.
 By the mid-1440s Pietrobono had a substantial increase in pay and salary during the reign of Leonello.

 Art

 Piero della Francesca

 Leonello commissioned Piero della Francesca to paint frescos of well known Roman battles, in particular the battles between the Roman general Scipio and the Carthaginian general Hannibal.
 Leonello's interest in Roman Antiquity had to do with his education and exposure to humanism under the instruction of his tutor Angelo Decembrio.
 Leonello would at times bring in artists from the Low Countries.
 The bringing in of Flemish artists has prompted a debate over whether Piero possibly appropriated from Flemish artists.
 Piero would have had contact with some of them, such as Rogier van der Weyden, who was in Ferrara in the 1440s, during the period of Leonello's reign.